shadaj/slinky/docs/public/docs/scalajs-react-interop.md

 import slinky.scalajsreact.Converters._
 ```

+Then use the converters `.toSlinky` and `.toScalaJSReact` to convert React elements from each library to the other.

 This makes it possible to use Slinky components from scalajs-react and vice-versa.
 For example, the following code can now work:

 ```scala